-- SKU: Develop theoretical and practical knowledge of innovation mindset, techniques and tools. - SKU: Evaluate and apply theory and practice of innovation to making impact and translate the knowledge across a multitude of contexts and challenges. - KS: Research skills and practical use of innovation insight gathering methods such as ethnography and interviewing techniques. - KS: Team work and collaboration skills, working in teams and interdisciplinary stakeholders to create effective, feedback-driven dynamics to constructively move forward.
+- SKU: Develop theoretical and practical knowledge of innovation mindset, techniques and tools. - SKU: Independently and successfully undertake projects using the innovation mindset, techniques and tools. - SKU: Evaluate and apply theory and practice of innovation to making impact and translate the knowledge across a multitude of contexts and challenges. - KS: Research skills and practical use of innovation insight gathering methods such as ethnography and interviewing techniques.

-- KS: Leadership and ability to lead innovation processes and teams of people in problem solving scenarios; ability to provide thought leadership in a consulting capacity. - CS: Creative thinking and ability to look at familiar problems, experiences and environments and re-imagine them in a new way. - CS: Critical thinking and ability to deconstruct arguments and ideas, avoid bias, create informed arguments. - CS: Storytelling and ability to inspire action with stories that are meaningful and powerful; ability to develop compelling arguments and presentations. - SSS: Empathising and connecting with target audience to draw valuable and in depth insights from user research to inform action. - SSS: Effective, innovative and interdisciplinary decision making and problem solving. - SSS: Recombine and come up with ideas that are radical, innovative, creative, whilst being focused on the target audience and intended impact.
+- KS: Team work and collaboration skills, working in teams and interdisciplinary stakeholders to create effective, feedback-driven dynamics to constructively move forward. - KS: Leadership and ability to lead innovation processes and teams of people in problem solving scenarios; ability to provide thought leadership in a consulting capacity. - CS: Creative thinking and ability to look at familiar problems, experiences and environments and re-imagine them in a new way. - CS: Critical thinking and ability to deconstruct arguments and ideas, avoid bias, create informed arguments. - CS: Storytelling and ability to inspire action with stories that are meaningful and powerful; ability to develop compelling arguments and presentations. - SSS: Empathising and connecting with target audience to draw valuable and in depth insights from user research to inform action. - SSS: Effective, innovative and interdisciplinary decision making and problem solving. - SSS: Recombine and come up with ideas that are radical, innovative, creative, whilst being focused on the target audience and intended impact.